Adaptive Reuse & Building Conversion Construction — Nationwide

 Code & Zoning Analysis

-Occupancy change analysis per IBC Chapter 34 (Existing Buildings) and IEBC.
-Fire protection upgrade path per NFPA.
+Occupancy change analysis per IBC Chapter 34 (Existing Buildings) and IEBC, informed by IBC 2024 changes.
+Fire protection upgrade path per NFPA 13.
 Zoning/variance requirements.
-ADA accessibility path.
+ADA path.

 Design & Engineering